galminyana/galminyana.github.io/index.md

 ### GitHub Repo
 ---
 All the code for this posts, is hosted in [GitHub](https://github.com/galminyana/SLAE64/).
+On it can find:
+- The code for the Assignments
+- Some simple Utilities coded in the [Utils](https://github.com/galminyana/SLAE64/tree/main/Utils) folder
+- Some Examples for academic interest in the [Examples](https://github.com/galminyana/SLAE64/tree/main/Examples) folder

 ### Licensing
 ---